danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 showView('main');
 ```

-### Zero-Build

-The entire app runs as a static site.
-There's no bundler, no framework, no auth, and no build process.
-It's just plain HTML, JavaScript modules, and CSS.
-It's deployed via GitHub Pages using the [gh-pages](https://www.npmjs.com/package/gh-pages) npm package.
+The entire app runs as a static site with no framework, no auth, and no build process — just plain HTML, JavaScript modules, and CSS, deployed via GitHub Pages using the [gh-pages](https://www.npmjs.com/package/gh-pages) npm package.
 This keeps maintenance simple.

 With the architecture in place, the heart of the app is the breathing session itself.
 The session loop manages timing, state transitions, and voice prompts.